curl/curl/docs/BUGS.md

 ## Security bugs

- If you find a bug or problem in curl or libcurl that you think has a security impact, for example a bug that can put users in danger or make them vulnerable if the bug becomes public knowledge, then please report that bug using our security development process.
+ If you find a bug or problem in curl or libcurl that you think has a security impact, for example, a bug that can put users in danger or make them vulnerable if the bug becomes public knowledge, then please report that bug using our security development process.